 - Start a compost collection in your building!
 All it takes is a dedicated volunteer willing to bring a bin out to the curb on a Friday afternoon and back into the building on Monday morning.
 The UofL Community Composting Project will come by over the weekend to collect your organics.
 To start the wheels turning, contact the Project Director, Brian Barnes, 502-338-1338.

 - UofL has been turning about 500,000 pounds of campus grounds waste into valuable compost and mulch on site for many years.
-UofL's research facilities also generate about 400 tons/year of waste animal bedding.
+UofL's research facilities also generate over 300 tons/year of waste animal bedding.
 This used to be sent to the landfill, but in February 2012, UofL began sending this waste stream to off-site composting facilities, where it is turned into an environmentally-responsible soil amendment.

 - In July 2010, UofL volunteers began on-site composting of pre-consumer plant-based food waste from our dining facility kitchens.
 This effort continues to capture various waste streams, but in March 2012, UofL established a new contract for collection and twice-weekly pick-up of all food wastes from UofL dining facilities as well as our Early Learning Campus.
 This allows us to compost both pre- and post-consumer food wastes, meats, bones, and dairy-products, now totaling over 400,000 pounds/year.
 This contract is currently managed by .